- Find a Trail

 To begin at the Erwin trailhead, you can park at the intersection of E H Street and S 13th Street (the approximate address is 115 E H Street, Erwin NC).
 Here you can find a marker, which reads “To the pioneer men and women who labored in the fields and cotton mills and established the town of Duke, which became Erwin on January 1st, 1926.
 We, their descendants, are beneficiaries of a unique and wonderful life.
 May their spirit live on forever as we strive to preserve our heritage”.
 There is another parking opportunity in the middle of the trail as well, located at the intersection of N Powell and Ashe Avenue (Dunn, NC).
 It is a small lot but has a informational sign and is located a little more than a mile from the Dunn trailhead and about four miles from the Erwin trailhead.

 The trail is very well laid out and clearly marked; for the most part, it’s so straight that you can always see at least a hundred yards ahead of you!
 When you cross a road, there are yellow concrete poles to warn traffic and trail users alike.
 It is virtually no incline, which makes it a great trail for bikers and young walkers.
-A study, off road stroller would also be fine.
+A sturdy, off road stroller would also be fine.

 As you walk the path from Erwin, you get to see a little bit of the old railroad memorabilia, like a replica of a railroad crossing sign with a bench to rest on.
 You also pass by a few plots of farm land, whether it be collards or soybeans, and when in season, the plants are very impressive.
 Just be careful to stay on the path and not disturb anyone’s private property!
 Continue on and you see several historic houses before the land spreads out and turns into country land that has been uninterrupted for many decades.
 In the middle of the trail, you cross over a patch of wetlands connected to the Black River, filled with cypress trees and other striking plants.
 If you’re lucky, you might get a glimpse of a heron or duck fishing for its dinner.
 In contrast to the beautiful nature on the trail, you also get to see a little bit of the lingering industrial plants that fueled the two towns.
+As of late 2013 plans are moving forward to extend the trail from the Erwin end to the Cape Fear River Park Trail by mid to late 2014.
+This 1.5 mile extension would give this fine trail a total length of over 7 miles.
+Please see our new map to see the route over to the Cape Fear River.

 One of the benefits of the Dunn-Erwin Trail is that while you are on it, you are not bothered by busy shopping centers and are free to just relax out in nature.
 That doesn’t mean that there isn’t anything to do in the towns and surrounding area though!
 Harnett County, where both towns are located, is a unique combination of charming towns like Dunn and Erwin with more than its fair share of outdoor activities, historical attractions and museums.
 In addition to the area parks, you can take experience nature by canoeing down the Cape Fear River (check out Cape Fear Canoe Center or Cape Fear Canoe Trails for more information) or exploring the 4,000 acres of Raven Rock State Park.
 For those interested in the history North Carolina, be sure to stop in at the Averasboro Civil War Battlefield and Museum, located just outside downtown Dunn at 3300 HWY 82, Dunn, NC.
 The kids (or the kid in you) will love Noah’s Landing, an hands on zoo with a range of unusual domestic and exotic animals for details about visiting.